-Product revenue includes shipping and handling revenue of \$664,277, \$656,571 and \$669,328 in 2011, 2010 and 2009, respectively.
+Product revenue includes shipping and handling revenue of \$723, \$664 and \$657 in 2012, 2011 and 2010, respectively.
 Cost of freight for shipments made to customers is included in cost of revenue.
 Sales and other value-added taxes collected from customers and remitted to governmental authorities are excluded from revenue.
-The Company sells its products primarily through a direct sales force and through AtriCure Europe B.V.
-Terms of sale are generally consistent for both end-users and distributors except that payment terms are generally net 30 days for end-users and net 60 days for distributors.

-ATRICURE, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (In Thousands, Except Per Share Amounts)